arc-archive/arc-response/README.md

 ## response-view

 The main response view for the Advanced REST Client.
-It takes `request` and `response` set on the element to generate the view from the data.
+It takes the ARC `request` object with the transport request data and the response data set on the element to generate the view from the data.
 The request and response objects types are defined in [arc-types](https://github.com/advanced-rest-client/arc-types) as `ArcRequest.TransportRequest` and `ArcResponse.Response`.

 ## response-body